v2sCollections/City-of-Dreams/README.md

 - You can tweak some of the interaction and loot marker visibility behavior.
 - You can mark any item in your inventory as a Junk so you will be able to sell all marked items at once using vendors "Sell Junk" option.
 - Increases time spans between sickness effects applied to V by The Relic.
+- Untrack quests the same way you track them -- by right-clicking in the Journal or on the Map

 ### **[UI Improvements Include](https://)**